Flareguide

 The product

-Flareguide consists of three parts: the documentation, the base monorepo and the packages.
+Flareguide consists of four parts: the documentation, the CLI tool (beta), the base monorepo, and the packages.
 The base monorepo serves as the foundation of your project and allows you to add one or more packages - these are the applications you want to build.
-You decide which packages to include.
+You decide which packages you want to include.
 The documentation guides you through setup, configuration and more.
+Use our CLI tool (beta) for easy setup and configuration.

 The product